-North Carolina boasts an impressive 320 miles of coastline and roughly 12,000 miles of bays, sounds, and wetlands, adding to the many lakes, rivers, and other local areas.
+North Carolina boasts an impressive 320 miles of coastline and roughly 12,000 miles of bays, sounds, and wetlands, adding to the many lakes, rivers, and other local bodies of water.
 This diverse aquatic landscape makes the Tar Heel State an ideal destination for water enthusiasts of all skill levels.
-But skill does not always protect people from the possibility of maritime accidents, especially due to someone else’s negligence.
+However, skill does not always protect people from the possibility of maritime accidents, especially those due to someone else’s negligence.

 We represent clients in the following:

 - Boating accidents involving recreational and commercial boats